-For example, in the past, I’ve booked separate flights from London to Bali return and Bali to Australia return on route to Bali.
+For example, in the past, I’ve booked separate flights from London to Bali return and Bali to Australia to return en route to Bali.
 I saved 100s of dollars on the overall flight cost and spent that money on a few days in Bali on either side of the trip.
-Open up a few Skyscanner windows, search random flight costs from different airports on route until you find two that lineup.
+Open up a few Skyscanner windows, and search random flight costs from different airports on the route until you find two that lineup.

-- Stefan Arestis and Sebastien Chaneac who blog at Nomadic Boys, also recommend saving money on flights and stay wherever you can.
+- Stefan Arestis and Sebastien Chaneac who blog at Nomadic Boys, also recommend saving money on flights and staying wherever you can.
 They say:

 If you’re flexible with time, you can get some great deals on flights – we use Skyscanner to search.
 Also with hotels, go to them directly and ask for a discount if booked with them instead of booking.com or Agoda – as that way they don’t have to pay commission to them.